michaelsinghurse/sales-tax-search/README.md

 the view is returned, it is inserted into the `main` element.

-**#2: User clicks a navigation anchor.** When the user clicks a navigation bar anchor, JavaScript code prevents the browser from taking its default action of follwing the link.
+**#2: User clicks a navigation anchor.** When the user clicks a navigation bar anchor, JavaScript code prevents the browser from taking its default action of following the link.
 If this were allowed to occur, there would be the same two round trips to the server as illustrated in the case of the user entering a url (discussed above) and a full page